WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ##### Part [1/2] Using Nugget/Cowabunga
 1. Forget all WiFi networks and disable Cellular Networks and put your device in Airplane Mode.
-2. Remove every Configuration Profile you have or DNS profiles.
+2. Remove the WSF Configuration Profile you have or DNS profiles.
 Don't delete your installed apps.
 3. Now you can use Nugget or Cowabunga as you please.
 4. Continue onto the [Part 2](#part-22-installing-the-dns)

-##### Part [2/2] Installing the WhysooooFurious Configuration Profile
+##### Part [2/2] Installing the WSF Configuration Profile
-1. Go down to [Downloads](#downloads) and click on the link, then Configuration Profiles and then select the WhySooooFurious Configuration Profile
+1. Go down to [Downloads](#downloads) and click on the link, then Configuration Profiles and then select the WSF Configuration Profile
 2. Click on Download, and the profile should be downloaded to your Downloads folder
 6. Download Apple Configurator from the Mac App Store
 7. Make sure your device is connected to your macOS device
 8. Input your password on your device if it requires it
 9. Find your device, right click and select Add > Profiles
-10. Select the WhySooooFurious Configuration Profile and then it should be installed and activated automatically
+10. Select the WSF Configuration Profile and then it should be installed and activated automatically